 Gemma Murphy, a participant from Earthwatch corporate partner QBE, shares her experience exploring the mangroves and landscapes of the Daintree.
 Read more

 ClimateWatch community trail walks are a great way to get outdoors and do something hands-on about the climate crisis.
 Read more

 Global honey bee populations are decreasing at an alarming rate.
-To understand and prevent colony collapse, we are putting tiny ‘backpacks’ on our bee friends to find out more about them.
+To understand and prevent colony collapse, Earthwatch is putting tiny ‘backpacks’ on our bee friends to find out more about them.
 Read more